gitfish/sfdx-flexi-plugin/README.md

 OPTIONS
   -h, --hookcontext=hookcontext                                                     The hook context - a json string
                                                                                     containing details of the hook
-                                                                                    context
+                                                                                    context.

   -i, --hookcontextid=hookcontextid                                                 The id of the hook context - if a
                                                                                     hook can't be found in the hook context store, then this will be
-                                                                                    treated as a file path
+                                                                                    treated as a file path.

   -p, --path=path                                                                   (required) The path of the script to
-                                                                                    execute
+                                                                                    execute.

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org